-About 9am, 5″ spikes were driven through his wrists and another one through his feet, which were stacked on top of each other on the cross.
-Jesus was lifted up on the cross and the charge of “King of the Jews” was placed above his head written in the three most common languages of the day.
+About 9am, 5″ spikes were driven through his wrists, and another one through his feet, which were stacked on top of each other on the cross.
+Jesus was lifted up on the cross, and the charge of “King of the Jews” was placed above his head written in the three most common languages of the day.
+This was Pilate’s not so subtle slap against the Jewish leadership that had demanded the death of Jesus.

-Crucifixion is probably the most painful way to die.
-It was created specifically to allow for maximum suffering and as a visible warning to anyone willing to challenge the authority of the empire.
+Crucifixion is one of the most painful ways to die.
+It was created specifically to allow for the maximum prolonged suffering, and as a visible warning to anyone willing to challenge the authority of the empire.

 The normal cause of death was asphyxiation, brought on by the inability to breathe properly.
 If the Romans wanted to speed up the process, they would break the kneecaps of the victims preventing them from lifting their bodies and filling their lungs.
 Death would come quickly after this.

-At noon, darkness covered the world for about 3 hours as Jesus uttered his last words and released his spirit.
-The religious authorities demanded that the legs be broken to speed the process along so that the bodies would not remain on the cross for the coming Sabbath.
+At noon, darkness covered Jerusalem for about 3 hours as Jesus uttered his last words and released his spirit.
+The religious authorities demanded that the legs be broken to speed the process along, so that the bodies would not remain on the cross for the coming Holy Day.
 The soldiers dispatched the two criminals.
 When they came to Jesus and found that he was already dead, they pierced his side with a spear.

 As painful as the flogging and crucifixion were, the most horrible pain came later, a 3-day separation from God.
-Jesus lived in constant fellowship with his Father throughout his short life.
-When he willingly took on the entire curse of disobedience, his spirit was sent to hell to receive the full punishment for all mankind.
+Jesus lived in constant fellowship with his Father throughout his short life on Earth.
+When he willingly took on the entire curse of disobedience, his spirit endured the full punishment for all sin.

 Jesus didn’t have to die if he didn’t want to because there was no disobedience (sin) in him.
 The devil had tried numerous times to take his life, but he would just go on about his way.
 Jesus willingly gave his life for you.
 As an analogy, imagine if you had a friend that had to serve time in jail, but instead you took their place and paid the price for them.
 That is what Jesus did for us all.

-After his death, a wealthy man and secret follower of Jesus named Joseph of Arimethea demanded the body of Jesus from the Roman authorities, and with the help of another follower wrapped the body and hurriedly placed in Joseph’s tomb before sundown.
+After his death, a wealthy man and secret follower of Jesus named Joseph of Arimethea demanded the body of Jesus from the Roman authorities, and with the help of another follower, wrapped the body and hurriedly placed it in Joseph’s tomb before sundown.

-Early on Sunday morning an angel rolled away the stone.
+Early on Sunday morning, an angel rolled away the stone.
+This was not done to release Jesus, instead it allowed people to see for themselves that Jesus had risen.
 The guards were frozen with fear at the sight of the angelic being sitting on the tomb.
-At this point some of the female followers of Jesus approached the tomb.
+At this point, some of the female followers of Jesus approached the tomb.
 They had brought spices to properly prepare the body.
-They were the first to confirm that he had in fact risen.
+They were the first to confirm that he was alive.

 For 4,000 years, there had been hundreds of prophecies about the life, death and resurrection of Jesus that were perfectly fulfilled during his life.
 Throughout the Old Testament there are shadows and types of Jesus and his mission.

-Other types can be seen in Moses lifting up the serpent, representing judgement of sin and death, on the pole in the wilderness.
-Also in the Temple sacrifices, two animals were brought and one was selected to die and one became the “scapegoat” and was released carrying the people’s sin into the wilderness, foreshadowing the two “deaths” Jesus suffered – physical on the cross and spiritual in hell.
+Other types can be seen in Moses putting the brass serpent on a pole, representing judgement of sin and death.
+Also, in the Temple sacrifices, two animals were brought and one was selected to die, and one became the “scapegoat” and was released into the wilderness after the sins of the people were confessed on it, foreshadowing the two deaths Jesus suffered – physical on the cross, and spiritual separation from his Father.
+Remember, spirits are eternal, they do not die.
+Instead they endure a separation from Life Himself, God.

 Now that is some Good News!

-If you would like to explore the subject further, visit my lenses on Good Friday and Easter Sunday as well as the following:
+If you would like to explore the subject further, visit the following:

 Roxie’s Big News – A children’s story about a dove that announces the Resurrection of Jesus.
 Includes a companion lesson.